 \subsection{Proof of \texorpdfstring{\cref{th:sparse-putinar}}{Theorem~\ref{th:sparse-putinar}}}

-\Cref{th:sparse-putinar} can be proved in a relatively straightforward way by extending the constructive proof of~\cref{th:ChordalDecompositionTheorem} given by Kakimura~\cite{kakimura2010direct} to polynomial matrices with chordal sparsity patterns that are strictly positive definite on compact semialgebraic sets.
-Following ideas from~\cite{grimm2007note}, this can be done with the help of the Weierstrass polynomial approximation theorem and the following SOS representation result for arbitrary polynomial matrices by Scherer and Hol~\cite[Theorem 2]{scherer2006matrix}.
+Our proof of \cref{th:sparse-putinar} follows the same steps used by Kakimura~\cite{kakimura2010direct} to prove the chordal decomposition theorem for constant PSD matrices (\cref{th:ChordalDecompositionTheorem}).
+Borrowing ideas from~\cite{grimm2007note}, this can be done with the help of the Weierstrass polynomial approximation theorem and the following version of Putinar's Positivstellensatz for polynomial matrices due to Scherer and Hol~\cite[Theorem~2]{scherer2006matrix}.